UofUEpiBio/PHS-7045-egga/README.md

     > evaluating the effects of stochasticity on the detectability of
     > seasonality of admission prevalence.
 For doing so, we developed an
     > agent-based …

-4.  **Simulating the impact of particulate matter exposure on health-related behaviour: A comparative study of stochastic modelling and personal monitoring data.**

-    Novak R, Robinson JA, Kanduč T, Sarigiannis D, Kocman D.

-    Health Place.
-2023 Sep 12;83:103111. doi:
-    10.1016/j.healthplace.2023.103111.
-Online ahead of print.

-    > While low-cost personal monitors have some drawbacks, recent
-    > developments have shown that they can provide fairly accurate and
-    > fit-for-purpose data.
-Comparing a stochastic, i.e., agent-based
-    > model (ABM), with environmental, biometric and activity data,
-    > collec …

-5.  **‘Evolutionary poker’: an agent-based model of interactome emergence and epistasis tested against Lenski’s long-term E. coli experiments.**

-    Root-Bernstein RS, Bernstein MI.

-    J Physiol.
-2023 Sep 14. doi: 10.1113/JP284421.
-Online ahead of print.

-    > A simple agent-based model is presented that produces results
-    > matching the experimental data found by Lenski’s group for 50,000
-    > generations of Escherichia coli bacteria under continuous
-    > selective pressure.
-Although various mathematical models ha …

-6.  **Elongating, entwining, and dragging: mechanism for adaptive locomotion of tubificine worm blobs in a confined environment.**

-    Mikami T, Wakita D, Kobayashi R, Ishiguro A, Kano T.

-    Front Neurorobot.
-2023 Aug 29;17:1207374. doi:
-    10.3389/fnbot.2023.1207374. eCollection 2023.

-    > We found the blob deformed and passed through a narrow passage
-    > using environmental heterogeneities.
-Based on these behavioral
-    > findings, we constructed a simple two-dimensional agent-based
-    > model wherein the flexible body of a worm was described as a cro …

-7.  **Systems-Level Evaluation of Safe Routes to School Policies in El Paso, Texas: A Modeling Study on Health and Economic Outcomes.**

-    Garney W, Panjwani S, Curran L, Enderle J, King L, O’Neil D, Li Y.

-    Fam Community Health.
-2023 Oct-Dec 01;46(Suppl 1):S22-S29. doi:
-    10.1097/FCH.0000000000000374.

-    > This study used systems science methods to predict long-term
-    > health and economic impact of SRTS among school-age children in El
-    > Paso County, Texas.
-We developed an agent-based model containing 2
-    > modules: the pedestrian injury module and the CVD module. …The …

-8.  **Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data.**

-    Goldstein IH, Parker DM, Jiang S, Minin VM.

-    ArXiv.
-2023 Aug 31:arXiv:2308.15770v2.
-Preprint.

-    > As a byproduct of our primary goal, we also produce a new model
-    > for estimating the effective reproduction number from case data
-    > using the same framework.
-We test this modeling framework in an
-    > agent-based simulation study with a realistic data generatin …

-9.  **Circulation of Respiratory Viruses in the City: Towards an Agent-Based Ecosystem model.**

-    Vlad AI, Romanyukha AA, Sannikova TE.

-    Bull Math Biol.
-2023 Sep 10;85(10):100. doi:
-    10.1007/s11538-023-01203-x.

-    > Mathematical models play an important role in management of
-    > outbreaks of acute respiratory infections (ARI). …These viruses
-    > have been studied in detail, including the course of infection and
-    > immune defense mechanisms.
-We developed an agent-based model …

-10. **Synthetic symmetry breaking and programmable multicellular structure formation.**

-    Wauford N, Patel A, Tordoff J, Enghuus C, Jin A, Toppen J, Kemp ML, Weiss R.

-    Cell Syst.
-2023 Sep 8:S2405-4712(23)00216-8. doi:
-    10.1016/j.cels.2023.08.001.
-Online ahead of print.

-    > We use this switch to control the cell-cell adhesion properties of
-    > cells committed to each fate.(10)(,)(11) We generate a wide
-    > variety of 3D morphologies from a monoclonal population and
-    > develop a computational model showing high concordance with
-    > experimental results, yiel …

 ## Code of Conduct